 The Forest Preserve District of Will County has teamed with USAgain

-(pronounced "use again") to provide 22 textile recycling bins at 19 preserves around the county.
+(pronounced "use again") to provide collection bins at 15 preserves around the county.
 USAgain collects used clothes and resells them worldwide to conserve natural resources.

 In July 2011 and September 2012, our Board of Commissioners approved contracts with the company to install the bins at preserves identified by District staff.
 Each collection bin holds up to 500 pounds of clothes, shoes, and household textiles.
 USAgain will service each bin once per week, or more so if demand requires.
 The Forest Preserve will receive three cents per pound of all textiles collected from the bins.

 The addition of textiles expands our recycling collection bins to include paper recycling at the Isle a la Cache Museum